garrandall/popular-music-data/tracks/united-peaches-herb.md

   ranking_list: Billboard Hot 100
   start_date: '1968-07-06'
 ---
-Ooo oo oooo, yeah
+Ooo oo oo, yeah
 Honey you are my shining star
-Don't you go away, ooh baby
+Don't you go away, oh baby
 Wanna be right here were you are until my dying day, yeah baby So many have tried, tried to find a love like yours and mine Mmm mmm mmm